ittner/newslinkrss/README.md

 allows setting an explicit locale name, so newslinkrss will use it or abort in the event of a failure.
-If you want to keep the default best-effort approach for a non-default locale, set environment variable LC_ALL when caling newslinkrss (i.e. call with `"LC_ALL=pt_BR.UTF-8 newslinkrss <options>"`).
+If you want to keep the default best-effort approach for a non-default locale, set environment variable LC_ALL when calling newslinkrss (i.e. call with `"LC_ALL=pt_BR.UTF-8 newslinkrss <options>"`).